MiamiOH-CSE274/Portfolio/README.md

 * If I needed a data structure to store a set of strings, which data structure (or data structures) that we learned this semester would be most appropriate?
 Carefully explain why.
 (Remember that a set doesn't have any order, and doesn't store duplicates.
 We can add items, remove items, and check to see if an item is already in the set.)
 * If I needed a data structure to store a grocery list, which data structure (or data structures) that we learned this semester would be most appropriate?
 Carefully explain why.
+	A LinkedList data structure would suffice for a Grocery List.
 * If I needed a data structure to store student records so that I could look students up by Banner number, which data structure (or data structures) that we learned this semester would be most appropriate?
 Carefully explain why.
 * Imagine that I'm implementing a network router.
 It needs to keep a queue of packets waiting to be sent out over the network, but this queue need a special ability: Different companies are going to pay me different amounts of money, and the packets from the highest paying company should be sent out first.
 That is, if company X paid 20 and company Y paid 10, then X's packets always get sent before Y's packets.
 Y only gets to send packets if X doesn't have any waiting.
 Which data structure (or data structures) that we learned this semester would be most appropriate?
 Carefully explain why.